 Making History: An Introduction to the Study and Writing of History (20 credits)

-Snapshots in Time: History and Historiographical Controversy (20 credits; core for Single Honours and Law with History students)
+Snapshots in Time: History and Historiographical Controversy (20 credits; possibly core for Single Honours students)

-The module is formed of case studies which help illustrate the nature of historiography and the way in which historiographical debate drives the development of historical understanding.
-Recent case studies have included Stonehenge, Samuel Pepys Diary, and Bloody Sunday: Northern Ireland 1972.
-Where possible, we seek to offer examples from different historical periods of how historians can arrive at competing and conflicting views on the same events and developments.
+The module is formed of casestudies which help illustrate the nature of historiography and the way in which historiographical debate drives the development of historical understanding.
+Recent case casestudies have included the Norman Invasion of 1066; the Reformation; and the Atomic Bombing of Japan in 1945.
+Where possible, we seek to offer a medieval, an earlymodern and a modern example of how historians can arrive at competing and conflicting views on the same events and developments.
 This module will focus on historians, their art and craft, and their arguments and debates across three chronological periods.

-The following Optional Modules may be on offer (please note that the list of modules on offer may change from year to year, but we always try to offer students a good choice ranging from ancient history to the modern period).
+Below is the suite of optional modules.
+Please note that the list of modules actually offered to students may change from year to year but we always try to offer students a good choice across the key chronological periods that comprise our degree programme.

-Snapshots in Time: History and Historiographical Controversy (20 credits; optional for Combined Honours students)
+Snapshots in Time: History and Historiographical Controversy (20 credits)

 Renaissance, Reformation and Revolution in the Early Modern World (20 credits)

-This module provides an introduction to early modern history, the period running from 1450 to around 1700, and examines the major social, political, religious and economic developments and events which occurred across England at this time.
+This module introduces students to early modern history, the period running from 1450 to around 1700, and examines the major social, political, religious and economic developments and events that occurred across England at this time.
 Topics covered include the Reformation, Humanism and the Renaissance, the printing press, colonial expansion, poverty, witchcraft, court culture, monsters and the grotesque, print, war, women and the Enlightenment.
-The module also addresses the myriad developments, conflicts, and enduring themes which characterise this peculiar, and powerfully important, period in history.
+The module also addresses the myriad developments, conflicts, and enduring themes that characterise this peculiar, and powerfully important, period in history.

 The Making of Modernity: Enlightenment, Nation and Empire (20 credits)